philou/philou.github.com/source/_posts/2012-08-22-rails-autoload-good-practices.markdown

    ...
 end
 ```
 This might trigger an error like "wrong number of arguments for MyApp::Engine.new".
 Knowing MyApp::Engine from the spec file, rails does not try to autoload the other part !
-Here is how I fixed this</div>
+Here is how I fixed this
 ```ruby
 module MyApp::EngineExtras
   ...